TheSLinux/homepage/README.md

 ## How to contribute

-   To contribute to this work you need to create a fork of the Github repository https://github.com/theslinux/homepage , make the changes and create your pull request.
+   To contribute to this work you need to create a fork of the Github repository https://github.com/theslinux/homepage , make some changes and create your pull request.
+Remember to fetch the latest updates from the main repository _(see the address provided)_ by using `git pull --rebase` to avoid some potential conflicts.

    Before creating new pull request you need to review your changes locally by using the `view` or `watch` options provided by `Nanoc`.